 - Another example: the life of Wanda Becile, nee Hottie, nee Walter.
 Is it any wonder she wound up marrying her family's personal Igor, even though he was involved in her first husband's death?
 She took what she could get.

 - People tend not to think about war very much.
 I mean really think about it.
 The fact that the robots fought in wars and battles may just seem like backstory flavor.
 Then you see this.
 You can read along, too.
 Yes, this is basically the robotic version of a PTSD flashback.
 It manages to be horrifying despite being a flashback to a fictional war against robotic elephants.
+(Keep in mind, these aren't just bad memories for the 'bots: these are some of their first memories.)

 - The song "Clockwork Vaudeville."
 A kid goes to see the robots perform at the fair.
 After their act, he gets to go backstage.
 One of the robots asks if he'd like to "join the band."
 The kid says yes, then there's a bunch of mechanical sounds, then a reprise of the chorus.
 What happened to the kid?